 Getting rid of flies is a tedious task.
 But luckily, there are many plants that flies hate.

 Basil is one of the most favored herbs when it comes to repelling flies.
-Basil leaves release a very subtle fragrance that is disliked by the flies and keeps them away.
+Basil leaves release a very subtle fragrance that flies dislike so it keeps them away.
 You can use potted basil plants near your house barn and water their roots to release a stronger fragrance.

 Horse Dietary Changes to Keep Flies Away